-in honor of Samiljeol or Korean Independence Movement
+삼일절 (Samiljeol, the First of March or Korean Independence Movement Day)

 Among those (approx.) two million twenty thousand Korean protesters, 7,509 people were killed and about sixteen thousand were wounded by the Japanese force during the protest.
 Most of the arrestees were imprisoned in Seodaemun Prison3 without trial.
 Therein, they suffered grave injury, torture, ill-treatment, and even execution.